These are studies which are now taking place in the Data Portal analysis environment.

 This study – Integration and analysis of heterogeneous big data for precision medicine and suggested treatments for different types of patients (IASIS) – proposes to design a unified conceptual schema to represent diverse sources of available data.
 The ability to integrate large volumes of clinical and laboratory data may provide evidence for potentially important associations that emerge from cohort studies.

 This project provides a major scientific opportunity to identify or confirm associations with dementia types and responses to dementia treatment, as well as dementia prognoses and outcomes.

 Principal investigator: Graciela Muniz-Terrera, University of Edinburgh

 Research suggests higher BMI in midlife is associated with lower cognitive function in later life.
-However, this association is not found to be consistently observed across age groups; with mixed findings reported when BMI has been assessed in later midlife and in the very-old age group (defined as persons aged ≥85 years).
-Some studies show that in the very old segment of the population, those who are underweight and/or normal weight are at higher risk of cognitive impairment compared to those with a higher BMI.
+However, this association is not found to be consistently observed across age groups; with mixed findings reported when BMI has been assessed in later midlife and in the very-old age group (defined as people older than 85 years).
+Some studies show that in oldest groups, those who are underweight and/or normal weight are at higher risk of cognitive impairment compared to those with a higher BMI.

 The impact of this research will be important for informing the development of accurate protocols for calculating dementia risk in different age groups.